salonbooking/salonbooking/readme.txt

 In case of doubts you could install this new version on a development website first and check what’s new.<br />
 If you feel confident with the new version you can proceed with the plugin update on your production website.<br /><br />

-You could also contact us on support@wordpresschef.it
+You could also contact us on support@wpchef.it